▶️ LISTEN TO THIS ARTICLE

 What This Actually Means

 The multi-agent coordination community is building skyscrapers on two-story foundations.
 MCP and A2A solved real problems.
-But they solved the easy ones: how to call a tool, how to hand off a task.
-The hard ones, how agents express disagreement, negotiate under uncertainty, build shared understanding across organizational boundaries, remain untouched by any shipping protocol.
+But they solved the easier ones: how to call a tool, how to hand off a task.
+The harder ones, how agents express disagreement, negotiate under uncertainty, and build shared understanding across organizational boundaries, remain outside most shipping protocol layers.

 This matters more as deployments scale.
 Three agents in a pipeline can coordinate informally.
 Thirty agents across five organizations, each with different training data and different definitions of "good enough," can't.
 The coordination tax stops being about overhead.
 It becomes about mutual incomprehension.